USBCrypt™ User's Guide

 The next step of the wizard lets you choose a password to protect the Virtual Encrypted Disk:

 Of course, choosing a good password is tricky.
 It should be long and complex enough to be hard to guess by others, yet easy enough to remember for you.
 A strong password should contain a mix of the lower- and -upper-case characters, as well as a few digits and special characters.
-If you click on the Help me choose a good password link, you will be taken to a web page offering a few tips that you may find helpful.

 Remember that the passwords used by USBCrypt are case-sensitive (that is, Apple, APPLE, and apple are considered different passwords.
 The maximum number of characters a password may contain is 64.

 If you've decided to choose a complex password, you may find the Display password option handy: it lets you see the passwords you are entering in plain view, as they really are.
 (Just make sure no one is looking over your shoulder before choosing to reveal your password in this way!